maiahirsch/maiahirsch.github.io/docs/lab12.md

 - Tipping forward: pitch < -83° (more negative)
 - Tipping forward: pitch > 83° (more positive)

-This told me pitch was the correct axis, and that I needed to shift the reference so uright reads as 0°.
+This told me pitch was the correct axis, and that I needed to shift the reference so upright reads as 0°.
 I applied a fixed offset

 ```c
 float angle = global_pitch + 83.0;